Biological-Classification-And-System-Of-Classification Question 881

 Options:

-A) Both have glycopeptide
+A) Both have glycopeptides

 B) Both are made up of N-acetylglucosamine

-D) Both are made up of chitin
+D) Both are made up of chitin.

 Show Answer